 Co-Founder & Managing Director

-A common thread throughout Amrit’s life and career has been a love of discovering new places.
-The best travelled member of our team, she has visited the majority of the countries we cover – most recently Iran and the remote Indonesian islands of Komodo and Flores.
-In the autumn of 2017, she also led our one of group tours to Uzbekistan, exploring the great Silk Road cities of Samarkand, Bukhara and Khiva.
+A common thread throughout Amrit’s life and career has been a love of discovering new places and experiences.
+The best-travelled member of our team, she has visited the majority of the countries we cover – including Iran, South Korea and the remote Indonesian islands of Komodo, Flores.
+She occasionally leads group tours exploring the great cities of the Ancient Silk Road of Samarkand, Bukhara and Khiva.

-When not steering the TransIndus ship, Amrit enjoys collecting exotic textiles and ceramics, and spending time at home, cooking and sharing delicious Punjabi food with family and friends.
+When not steering the TransIndus ship, Amrit enjoys collecting exotic textiles and ceramics, and spending time at home, entertaining and sharing her love of fusion foods and the odd bottle of wine with family and friends.

 “One of the most rewarding aspects of travel is meeting local people, and experiencing unexpected acts of hospitality and kindness.
 I’ll never forget the time, while trekking in the Himalayan foothills of Bhutan, a blizzard forced us to shelter with a cowherd and his family.
-The way they opened their home to us, prepared a meal and kept us warm and entertained was something I’ll appreciate forever”.
+They opened their home to us, prepared a meal and kept us warm and entertained was something I’ll appreciate forever”.

 “I dare not choose a favourite!
-Far too many lovely places would be left out and I might lose a lot of friends!
-I appreciate anywhere that manages to deliver an authentic experience with grace and commitment, be it a jungle retreat, a luxurious palace or a contemporary city hotel.
-For me, it’s the little details that set somewhere apart – like creating a small nook where guests can relax undisturbed at the end of a day, perhaps with a glass in hand, watching the sun go down”.
+Far too many lovely places run by dedicated dear friends might be left out and I fear I may lose a friend or two!
+I appreciate hotels that deliver an authentic experience with grace and commitment, be it a jungle retreat, a luxurious palace or a contemporary city hotel.
+For me, it’s the little details that set a hotel apart – like creating a local ambience with a small nook where guests can relax undisturbed at the end of a day, perhaps with a glass in hand, watching the sun go down”.

-“The destinations I’m most excited about at the moment are Uzbekistan and Iran.
+“The destinations I’m most excited about are Uzbekistan and Iran, the most evocative counties along the Ancient Silk Road.
 The sublime Islamic architecture, the snow-streaked desert mountains, the lost cities of the ancient world lying forgotten amid the sand flats of the Oxus River and Persian Plateau; and the unfailing warmth of local people – all combine to create a superb travel experience.
 Eating saffron ice cream in Isfahan’s Imam Square, with half the city sauntering around the lawns and fountains as the colours change on Mount Sofeh, is an experience I recall with particular fondness.
 And of course, the splendour of Persepolis – a ruined imperial city with a truly epic setting.